Computational-Morphogenomics-Group/TensionMap/README.md

 ## Installation

-First, clone the Tensionmap repository to your local machine, where `<tensionmap_dir>` is a directory of your choice:
+First, clone the TensionMap repository to your local machine, where `<tensionmap_dir>` is a directory of your choice:

 ```
 git clone --branch TensionMap-new https://github.com/Computational-Morphogenomics-Group/TensionMap.git <tensionmap_dir>